 The Best Value Audit of East Dunbartonshire Council has concluded.
 The findings are contained within the published version of the Best Value Assurance Report.

 This Report is available on the Audit Scotland [opens in a new window] website.

 In addition to our How Good is Our Service reporting, as part of our commitment to reporting on outcomes we include a monthly case study on a service area highlighting the impact of our performance on service users.

 As part of the Council’s Click, Call, Come in approach to customer service delivery, the Customer Service team aims to answer customer enquiries at first point of contact, regardless of which channel the customer prefers to use.
-The annual customer services report which is available here follows provides details of the approach taken and performance in each of these areas.
+The annual customer services report provides details of the approach taken and performance in each of these areas.

 The Council is committed to analysis of complaints to drive forward improvement and reporting on the number of complaints received, the number that are upheld, how they are responded to and how service performance can improve as a result of a complaint.
-The most recent complaints reports can be found here.
+Visit the most recent complaints reports.